 Become Familiar With HTTP Error Codes to Debug More Quickly

 When working with web design, it happens pretty often that a bug will result in an HTTP error code.
-These codes describe different issues that can exist along the connection between a product, like a website, and the internet.
+These codes describe different issues that can exist along with the connection between a product, like a website, and the internet.
 They are very instructive because understanding what they mean can give you an idea of where to look in your code when debugging.
 For example, a ‘404’ error means a user is trying to follow a link on your website, but the link doesn’t lead to a real page or file.
 This might be an indication to you that the link was formatted and typed incorrectly, or that the file or page was saved to an incorrect location on the server.

 Do “Rubber Duck Debugging” For Insight Into Your Web Design Work